learn-the-web/topics/tables/index.md

 cheatsheet: tables-cheat-sheet
 ---

-Making data tables in HTML that are completely accessible
+HTML has the ability to make complex data tables—with a little extra care they can be completely accessible.

 ---

+## Tabular data

+Tables are great for large datasets, similar to how spreadsheets like in Excel or Numbers work.

-## Rows & cells
+### Rows & cells

-Tables, like spreadsheets in Excel or Numbers, are made up of rows.
-Each row is then broken down into cells.
+Tables are composed of rows, that move vertically, stacking on top of each other.
+Each row is then broken down into cells, that move horizontally across the page.

+Here’s an example of what the structure looks like:

 <table>